MKme/Machine-Learning/README.md

 # Machine-Learning
 Eric's Fun with various flavors of machine learning on Arduino and other microcontrollers to Raspberry Pi.
 It is now possible to run ML directly on microcontroller hardware using only kilobytes of memory.
 The Arduino Nano 33 BLE Cortex M4 is directly sported as well as the RP2040 from Raspberry Pi foundation.

+It seems the Arm/Cortex processors support ML

 The hardest part for me has been understanding what the different machine learning softwares did and what hardware they are meant for- I have summarized this for you right here in the readme!